Jamie Campbell-Walter

-Jamie Campbell-Walter is a British professional racing driver.
-He was born in Oban, Scotland on 16 December 1972.
+Jamie Oliver Campbell-Walter (born 16 December 1972) is a British professional racing driver from Oban, Scotland.
 He won the FIA GT Championship in 2000 and took a World Endurance Championship title in 2013 as an Aston Martin Racing factory driver.
-He now owns and runs Bullet Sports Management with business partner and former team-mate Nicolas Minassian.
+He now owns and runs Bullet Sports Management with business partner and former team-mate Nicolas Minassian and María Catarineu.

 Family

-Jamie is the son of Richard & Annie Campbell-Walter.
-Richard Campbell-Walter is the brother of famous 50/60's model Fiona Campbell-Walter.
+Jamie Campbell-Walter is the son of Richard and Annie Campbell-Walter.
+His father, Richard, is the brother of famous model Fiona Campbell-Walter.
 Jamie is the grandson of Rear Admiral Keith McNeil Campbell-Walter.
+Campbell-Walter is the cousin of art collector and philanthropist Francesca Thyssen-Bornemisza through his aunt.
+Jamie Campbell-Walter is the cousin once removed and manager of Austrian racing driver Ferdinand Habsburg who is the son of Thyssen-Bornemisza.

 Early career

 Like many young drivers, Campbell-Walter started racing in single seaters.
 He made his debut in the Formula Vauxhall Junior Winter Series in 1993, taking second place in the championship, followed by a third place in the British national championship in 1994.
 Campbell-Walter moved to the higher Formula Vauxhall series in 1995 where he was fifth in the championship, which he hoped would propel him into the British Formula 3 Championship the following year.
 However, even though he did perform one test in a British Formula 3 car, he was unable to find the funding necessary and did only 5 races for James Crofts Racing in the 1996 TVR Tuscan Challenge.